University of Edinburgh

 Main tasks attributed in the project:

-UEDIN will provide (a) national coordination for centres in the United Kingdom; (b) input to the trial steering committee; (c) input to the trial ethical committee; and recruitment to the trial (WP1, Trial Management).
+UEDIN provided (a) national coordination for centres in the United Kingdom; (b) input to the trial steering committee; (c) input to the trial ethical committee; d) monitoring in the UK and recruitment to the trial (WP1, Trial Management).